nfrasson/HealthCare-Management-System/README.md

 - Implement Kubernetes for container orchestration and management.
 - Send custom data to Elasticsearch as necessary.
 - Define shared service with common implementations.
+- Use grpc for synchronous communication between microservices